 A Rule 56 motion must begin with a "Statement of Material Facts."
-Such a Statement is to be included as the first section of the Rule 56 Motion.
 The Statement must consist of separately numbered paragraphs briefly describing the material facts underlying the motion, sufficient to support judgment.
 Proffered facts must be supported with citations to the pleadings, interrogatories, admissions, depositions, affidavits, or documentary exhibits.
 Citations should contain page and line references, as appropriate.
 The full text of any source cited should be filed with the Court in a Fact Appendix.
 The Fact Appendix shall contain an index, followed by the tabbed exhibits.
 Chambers' copies of Fact Appendices of more than 20 pages must be separately bound and include a cover sheet identifying the motion to which they are appended.
 All pages from the same deposition or document should be at the same tab.
 The Statement of Material Facts counts against the page limit for the brief.
 No separate narrative facts section shall be permitted.